realsaid84/serverless-bookstore/README.md

 Deleted:99

 ## POSTMAN Published API Requests
-The POSTMAN published API can be accessed publicly  https://documenter.getpostman.com/view/3255604/RWTmwJmg ( You can click Run in PostMan) to automatically run the each API.
+The POSTMAN published API can be accessed publicly  https://documenter.getpostman.com/view/3255604/RWTmwJmg ( You can click Run in PostMan) to automatically run each of the API service endpoints.